hexops/mach/gpu/README.md

 * `RenderBundleEncoder.setBindGroup`
 * `RenderPassEncoder.setBindGroup`

+And, to initialize data structures with slices in them, the following helpers are provided:

+* `BindGroupLayout.Descriptor.init`
+* `BindGroup.Descriptor.init`

 ### Typed callbacks

 Most WebGPU callbacks provide a way to provide a `userdata: *anyopaque` pointer to the callback for context.
 We alter these APIs to expose a typed context pointer instead (again, the original API is always available via the `gpu.Impl` type should you want it):